build2-packaging/doctest/README.md

 ## Issues and Notes
 - The tests fail for MinGW on Windows as different line numbers for assertions in the file `asserts_used_outside_of_tests.cpp` are generated and compared to expected line numbers in `asserts_used_outside_of_tests.cpp.txt`.
 This issue is not caused by the build system and must be fixed upstream.
 Fortunately, it is not a major problem and the package can be used without concerns on all available platforms.
 - According to the upstream build system, `lib{doctest-main}` does not need to export `pthread` for multi-threading.
 Also, basic unit tests run perfectly fine.
 As of that, `pthread` is neither exported by `lib{doctest}` nor by `lib{doctest-main}`.
 However, in feature tests, `pthread` is used to test concurrency.
 Consequently, be aware of linking `pthread` when needed.
+- The `bitfield_packed_struct.cpp` file uses the `WIN32` macro to determine whether the code is compiled with MSVC on Windows.
+However, the official macro is `_WIN32`.
+Therefore the code has been adjusted and the original is now stored as `bitfield_packed_struct.cpp.orig`.

 ## Contributing
 Thank you in advance for your help and contribution to keep this package up-to-date.